SwayamMehta10/HPC-Security-Dashboard-Falco/falco.md

 **Bonus:** Check out <a href="https://github.com/falcosecurity/falcosidekick">falcosidekick</a> to connect falco to your ecosystem.

-Next, we need to install the <a href="falco-exporter.md">falco exporter</a> to export Prometheus Metrics for Falco output events.

 ## Falco Rules
 SSH into our node and check out the default falco rules in **/etc/falco/falco_rules.yaml**.